Brucephalus/Textbooks/It.md

 Many institutions created or co-opted by such regimes—police, courts, civil registries—remained intact after 1945, especially where reconstruction was managed by domestic elites rather than external occupiers.
 This led to an institutional continuity that subtly reinforced reactionary social norms, surveillance practices, and unequal application of the law.

 In some countries, legal ambiguity about the definition of it and the limits of free speech also protected post-such activism.
-Germany and Austria criminalized certain forms of Holocaust denial and Nazi glorification, while other countries tolerated or even protected nationalist extremism under broad definitions of political expression.
+Germany and Austria criminalized certain forms of Holocaust denial and NSDAP glorification, while other countries tolerated or even protected nationalist extremism under broad definitions of political expression.

 #### 7.2.6 Influence on Post-Colonial and Authoritarian Regimes